Feelings of Depression

 If you are feeling depressed, it is important to know you are not sick, and it is not your fault.
 Each of us deserves help when we get stuck.
 There are concrete and effective things you can do about it.
 You might feel you have little control and no options, and that you can't be helped or perhaps even that you don't deserve help.
 The good news is that feeling depressed is highly treatable.

 A small, first step towards getting help is all you need to get started.
-Contact me if you would like to talk on the phone or meet for a free initial session.
+Contact me if you would like to talk on the phone or meet for a free 15 minute consultation.

 Clinical Depression Learning Path - "Get The Whole Picture And Beat Depression For Good"